junyamut/AwsEc2SnapshotCreateDelete/README.md

 2. The command to run a task is *app/console {NAME_OF_TASK_PHP_CLASS_FILE} --execute {COMMAND}*
 3. Alternatively you can go into the app folder and run the following
 4. *./console {NAME_OF_TASK_PHP_CLASS_FILE} --execute {COMMAND}*
-5. For example, *app/console RedmineHousekeeping --execute create*
+5. For example, *app/console KallitheaHousekeeping --execute create*
 6. For additional command line options run, *app/console {NAME_OF_TASK_PHP_CLASS_FILE} --help*

 ## Other Dependencies